Top 7 Benefits of Nootropics: Cognition, Alertness, Memory

 Memory: Potent memory-enhancers include Bacopa Monnieri which works to improve neural signaling and increases serum calcium levels.
 Alpha-GPC and Caffeine can also enhance memory, by improving acetylcholine levels and learning.
 Omega 3 FA’s are important brain nutrients that support memory as well.

 Focus: Caffeine is the most potent natural stimulant.
 It works by blocking the adenosine receptors.
-L-theanine boosts alertness and helps us shift into an alpha-brain waves state, while Citicoline increases acetylcholine levels, thus improving concentration.
+L-theanine boosts alertness and helps us shift into an alpha-brain wave state, while Citicoline increases acetylcholine levels, thus improving concentration.

 Mood: Nootropics that work to balance dopamine and serotonin in the brain can enhance mood, and potentially reduce anxiety and stress.
 These include the famous precursor to serotonin – 5-HTP, Mucuna Pruriens rich in L-dopa, and Ginkgo Biloba with its terpenoids.